nikhil21268/Modified-Dining-Philosophers-Problem/README.md

 All implementations follow a similar structure where philosophers (threads) are started in parallel, and rules are established for resource allocation to avoid deadlocks.

-## Implementation 1

-### Primitives Used

-- Two integers (`i` and `j`) for loop control and thread-related operations.
-- A `void*` pointer named `msg` to store exit statuses of threads.
-- `pthread_mutex_t` for representing forks/chopsticks.
-- `sleep()` function for simulating eating.

-### Algorithmic Approach

-Philosophers follow a strict order in grabbing forks/chopsticks to prevent deadlocks.
-Mutexes ensure exclusive access to shared resources.

-## Implementation 2

-### Primitives Used

-- Integer `i` for loop control and thread-related operations.
-- `sem_wait` and `sem_post` for semaphore operations.
-- `sleep()` function for simulating eating.

-### Algorithmic Approach

-This implementation uses semaphores to allocate resources, ensuring philosophers grab the left fork first, preventing deadlocks.

-## Implementation 3

-### Primitives Used

-- Integer `i` for loop control and thread-related operations.
-- `sem_wait` and `sem_post` for semaphore operations.
-- Three semaphores (`forks`, `room`, and `sauce`) to manage resource access.
-- `sleep()` function for simulating eating.

-### Algorithmic Approach

-Similar to Implementation 2, but with an additional semaphore for sauce bowls.
-The `room` semaphore prevents deadlocks.

-## Implementation 4

-### Primitives Used

-- Three integers (`i`, `j`, and `k`) for loop control and thread-related operations.
-- `void*` pointer named `msg` to store exit statuses of threads.
-- `pthread_mutex_t` for forks/chopsticks and sauce bowls.
-- `sleep()` function for simulating eating.

-### Algorithmic Approach

-Philosophers follow a strict order in grabbing forks/chopsticks and sauce bowls, preventing deadlocks.
-Mutexes ensure exclusive access to shared resources.

----

-Feel free to explore each implementation for a detailed look at the code and the specific algorithmic approaches employed.
+### 1) Dining Philosophers Simulation with Strict Resource Ordering

+#### Resources Used:

+In this simulation, philosophers are represented by threads, and forks/chopsticks are represented using global variables—an array of `pthread_mutex_t`.
+The key strategy involves starting all threads in parallel and enforcing a rule where philosophers always reach for the lower-numbered fork/chopstick first.
+Once successfully acquired, they attempt to grab the higher-numbered fork/chopstick.
+This strict ordering of resource allocation, coupled with the use of `pthread_mutex`, ensures deadlock prevention.

+#### Primitives Used:

+- **Variables:** Two integers, `i` and `j`, are used for various purposes such as loop control, thread creation/joining, and mutex creation/destruction.
+- **Pointer:** A `void*` pointer named `msg` is utilized to store the exit status of threads after calling `pthread_join`.
+While not required in this case due to the use of `pthread_mutexes`, it can be used for error checking and handling.
+- **Sleep Function:** `sleep()` function simulates the eating process.

+### 2) Dining Philosophers Simulation with Semaphores

+#### Resources Used:

+This simulation employs threads to represent philosophers, and forks/chopsticks are modeled using global variables—an array of `pthread_mutex_t`.
+The approach involves starting all threads in parallel, with a rule specifying that philosophers always go for the left fork first using semaphores.
+After obtaining the left fork, they can proceed to attempt to grab the right fork/chopstick.
+The use of semaphores ensures proper resource allocation, preventing deadlock scenarios.

+#### Primitives Used:

+- **Variable:** The integer `i` is employed for loop control in thread creation/joining and mutex creation/destruction.
+- **Sleep Function:** `sleep()` function simulates the eating process.
+- **Semaphores:** `sem_wait` and `sem_post` are utilized to wait for and signal the end of semaphore use, respectively.

+### 3) Dining Philosophers Simulation with Semaphores and Sauce Bowls

+#### Resources Used:

+Similar to the previous simulation, philosophers are represented by threads, and forks/chopsticks are modeled using global variables—an array of `pthread_mutex_t`.
+Philosophers follow a rule of going for the left fork first, facilitated by semaphores.
+Additionally, semaphores are used for two sauce bowls, ensuring only two philosophers can access them simultaneously, preventing potential deadlocks.

+#### Primitives Used:

+- **Variables:** The integer `i` is used for loop control in thread creation/joining and mutex creation/destruction.
+- **Sleep Function:** `sleep()` function simulates the eating process.
+- **Semaphores:** `sem_wait` and `sem_post` are employed for waiting and signaling, respectively.
+Three semaphores are used for forks, room access, and sauce bowl access.

+### 4) Dining Philosophers Simulation with Strict Resource Ordering and Sauce Bowls

+#### Resources Used:

+In this scenario, philosophers and forks/chopsticks are represented by threads and global variables—an array of `pthread_mutex_t` for forks and a separate array for two sauce bowls.
+The approach is to start all threads in parallel and enforce a rule of grabbing lower-numbered forks/chopsticks first.
+After acquiring them, philosophers attempt to grab higher-numbered forks and immediately move on to grab a sauce bowl if available.
+The strict resource ordering, coupled with `pthread_mutex`, ensures deadlock prevention.

+#### Primitives Used:

+- **Variables:** Three integers, `i`, `j`, and `k`, are employed for loop control in thread creation/joining and mutex creation/destruction.
+- **Pointer:** A `void*` pointer named `msg` stores the exit status of threads after calling `pthread_join`.
+While not strictly required, it can be used for error checking and handling.
+- **Sleep Function:** `sleep()` function simulates the eating process.